 Spirulina and Chlorella – Spirulina and Chlorella are both forms of algae.
 The difference between the two is that chlorella is a single-celled freshwater algae and spirulina is multi-cell.
 As well as being antioxidants, they are a complete protein source.
 Because spirulina and chlorella are an exceptionally nutritive plant food source, they have been shown to be excellent for supporting healthy fertility and pregnancy.

-Pine Bark Extract – Pine Bark Extract is found to contain a unique combination of procyanidins, bioflavonoids and organic acids, which offer extensive natural health benefits and is often taken by women who suffer from endometriosis.
+Pine Bark Extract – Pine Bark Extract is found to contain a unique combination of procyanidins, bioflavonoids and organic acids, which offer extensive natural health benefits and is often taken by those who suffer from endometriosis.